 Tons of paperwork that is with the car are shown below: Original 1967 bill of sale to Kiriluk, loan papers, insurance papers, copy of title to Rahal Motorsports, itemized bill for the engine rebuild at McLaren, Autoweek article where Bobby Rahal says that one of his Ford highlights was the day he bought his 427 Cobra, copy of Jim Farley title, etc.

-Added May 2009: I can’t verify this but will relay it as it was told to me.
+I can’t verify this but will relay it as it was told to me.
 Dan Mershon, well known classic and muscle car dealer who has owned several Cobras, was at my home when 3346 was sold.
 Dan asked me about the history of this car.
-When I told he, he said “Oh, that was Bobby’s car!
+When I told him, he said “Oh, that was Bobby’s (Rahal) car!
 He’s my neighbor and I’ve ridden in that car.
-It’s one of the fastest Cobras I’ve ever ridden in.”
-I told him the McLaren paperwork didn’t list any major upgrades and he laughed.
-He said something like it was an “inside job” that couldn’t be documented.
-I knew that it had been rebuilt by McLaren, and I’ve learned that it has Cobra Jet heads, some kind of special intake, and some tuned headers.
+It’s one of the fastest Cobras I’ve ridden in” I told him the McLaren paperwork didn’t list any major upgrades.
+He said its possible that there were modifications that weren’t documented, but I can’t say for sure.
+Maybe the mods were done before or after.
+I knew that it had been rebuilt by McLaren, and I’ve learned that it has Cobra Jet heads, some kind of special intake (Sidewinder?) and some tuned headers.
 I don’t stress it, but you can easily feel it has serious power.
 The good thing is that its docile, runs very smoothly and has never run even on the warm side, even here in the height of the South Carolina summers.
 I guess a company like McLaren can make a big block produce big HP without much fuss.

 Letter from Lynn Park: